JakeCampbell94/JC/Azure/Core/VNETs_Overview.md

 - VNets work at layer 3 and 4 so you will see TCP, UDP, ICMP for example but no layer 2 concepts like broadcasts.
 - VNets are regional and can be used with availablilty zones in specific regions.
 - VNet names must be unique within a resource group, you can technically have two different VNets named "MyVnet" if both are part of seperate resource groups (Obviously don't name VNets the same thing though)
+- You can connect VNets to other VNets in different regions or subscriptions.

 ### Blocked Traffic in VNets
 There are some stuff blocked in VNets by Azure: